 Generally at the scene the Officer will rely upon both the physical attributes as well as the reading of the breathalyzer machine.
-Given the severity of the mandatory minimum sentences and the general unreliability of breathalyzer machines, blood and urine tests are now more prevalent.
+Given the severity of the mandatory minimum sentences, in more serious cases and when there is accident or fatality, blood and urine tests are more prevalent.

 The first time penalties for DC DWI/DUI conviction are fines of no more than $1000 and a maximum prison term of no more than 180 days.

 Significantly though, if the person’s BAC upon arrest was between 0.20-0.25, there is a mandatory 10 days jail time and if the BAC was between 0.25-0.30 there is a 15 days mandatory jail time and over 0.30 — 20 days of jail time – all mandatory.

 OPERATING WHILE IMPAIRED